 This section shows how to set up and run VMRs in a range of common cloud services and hypervisors, and also provides instructions on how to configure VMRs for a variety of uses.

 Solace offers the following types of VMRs:

-For Solace VMR release capability information, refer to the latest Virtual Message Router Release Notes.
-The release notes provide the following release capability information for the Solace VMR:
+For Solace VMR release capability information, refer to the latest VMR Release Notes which provide information on: